-In terms of the Data Protection Act 1998 (DPA) organisations which process personal data must take appropriate measures against unauthorised or unlawful processing and against accidental loss, destruction or damage to personal data.
+In terms of the UK GDPR organisations which process personal data must take appropriate measures against unauthorised or unlawful processing and against accidental loss, destruction or damage to personal data.
 This procedure, which is based on the Information Commissioners guidance on data security breach management, outlines what action should be taken in the event of a data security breach.

-This Procedure applies to data breaches involving Central Scotland Valuation Joint Board, Assessors and Electoral Registration Officer data (referred to below collectively as CSVJB)
+This Procedure applies to data breaches involving Central Scotland Valuation Joint Board, the Assessor and the Electoral Registration Officer data (referred to below collectively as CSVJB)